 - Bonding and insurance is required in order for a permit to be issued, see our License, Insurance and Bond information page for more information.

-- All work shall conform to Ogden City's Engineering Standards and Amendments for Public Works Projects, 2019 Edition (PDF).
+- All work shall conform to Ogden City's Engineering Standards for Public Improvements 2020 Edition (PDF).

 - Permits are null and void if work has not begun 14 days after issuance.

 - A copy of all necessary permits shall be available onsite at all times (failure to have a permit in hand will result in stoppage of work for 24 hours).

 - All trench excavation must be covered and protected.
 Excavations must be temp-patched immediately upon completion of work, and a permanent patch must be in place within 7 calendar days on most roads (3 days on major roads and arterial roadways)